joshua-d-miller/joshua-d-miller.github.io/_posts/2018-11-30-munki-styling-part-deux.markdown

 </div></li>
 {% endhighlight %}

 You will notice that there is some CSS specifically aimed at bootstrap because loading the Bootstrap CSS will mess with some aspects of Managed Software Center.
-These settings will restore the previous look.
+These settings will make sure that does not happen.

 Next I will show you how to add an RSS feed to your sidebar.
 The RSS feed we have is from our website where we post news articles about updates on licensing or Apple apps.
 We should get better at updating the articles....
 Here is the code for RSS reader: